MORE RESOURCES

 Sista Afya Community Mental Wellness sustains the mental wellness of Black women through building community, sharing information, and connecting Black women to quality mental wellness services.

 Therapy for Black Girls is an online space dedicated to encouraging the mental wellness of Black women and girls.
-(Twitter | Facebook | Podcast)
+(X) | Facebook | Podcast)

 Therapy for Black Men is a directory to help men of color in their search for a therapist.
-(Instagram)

 The Tupac Amaru Shakur Foundation addresses mental health conditions and eradicates the effects of trauma on the Black community by providing access to therapeutic resources, creative arts, and education designed to support mental health, physical wellness, and overall development.

 Asian American Psychological Association (AAPA)’s mission is to advance the mental health and well-being of Asian American communities through research, professional practice, education, and policy.
+The website includes a directory of culturally aware providers.

-Asian Mental Health Collective | It is the mission of the Asian Mental Health Collective to normalize and de-stigmatize mental health within the Asian community.
+Asian Mental Health Collective is working to normalize and de-stigmatize mental health within the Asian community.

-Asians Do Therapy Resources for Reducing Stigma and Increasing Accessibility; Podcast
+Asians Do Therapy Resources for Reducing Stigma and Increasing Accessibility.
+(Podcast)

-Asians for Mental Health Resources for the Asian community compiled by Jenny Wang, PhD (Instagram)
+Asians for Mental Health Resources for the Asian community compiled by Jenny Wang, PhD.
+(Instagram)

 National Asian American Pacific Islander Mental Health Association (NAAPIMHA) promotes the mental health and well-being of the Asian American and Pacific Islander communities.
 Since its founding, NAAPIMHA strives to raise awareness of the role of mental health in an individual’s health and well-being, especially in Asian American Pacific Islander communities throughout the country.